stegiks/Software-Development-for-Information-Systems/Parallel_Notes.md

 ## filteredFindMedoid 452-465 parallelize loop with care for the indexing whether or not it is CS DONE --> This does not give any speedup because of the overhead from critical section in the unordered_map

-## find how to precalculate distances between points before building the graph
+## find how to precalculate distances between points before building the graph DONE --> Only in Vamana.
+If we don't have parallelization out of the main loop in filteredVamana then we can parallelize the distance calculation there too.

 ## graph.cpp
 ## enforceRegular 118-142 parallelize the for loop with private lists to resolve the CS